Sizing in Blazor TextArea Component

 <SfTextArea Placeholder='Enter your comments' CssClass= "e-outline" ></SfTextArea>

-Note: Filled and Outline theme customization are available only with Material and Material3 themes.
+Note: Filled and outline appearances are available only with the Material and Material3 themes.

 Custom styling with CssClass property